jrabasco/resume/README.md

 # CV

-Thi is my resume.
+This is my resume.
 It is based on a template found online.

+This is under construction.

 ## Requirements
 1. XeLaTeX